My finances, my projects, my life

 Are there other potential buyers?

 In Luxembourg, there is often far greater demand for property than supply.
 Bear in mind that you are probably not the only person to like the property and be interested in buying it.
-If you ask this question, you will have a clear overview of the situation, and can avoid missing out on the house or apartment by quickly offering the asking price.
+If you ask this question and inquire whether the property has already had many viewings, you will have a clear overview of the situation, and can avoid missing out on the house or apartment by quickly offering the asking price.
 However, do think carefully before acting – this is why it is important to set your criteria and your top price before entering into discussions with the seller.

 Questions related to the seller’s costs